 Employers are able to claim up to two weeks of SSP payments for staff on sick leave as a result of the coronavirus from 26 May 2020.
 Read more here

-- Detailed employment law section on managing coronavirus issues at work, which is checked and updated daily.
+- Detailed employment law section on managing coronavirus issues at work, which is checked and updated regularly.

 - Model letters and policies that subscribers can use in response to the outbreak.